Epidurality/NeoFly-Tools/README.md

 ### Goods Optimizer:
 This tool is to help optimize your trading in NeoFly.
 It analyzes your Plane's weight, fuel, and payload, and determines which goods are able to be traded between your Departure (where the Plane currently is) and your Destination (as determined by the destination of your chosen mission).
-1. Connect to your NeoFly database via the Settings page.
-Ensure that a valid Pilot is found.
-2. In the Goods Optmizer tab, double-click a Plane from your Hangar.
+1. In the Goods Optmizer tab, double-click a Plane from your Hangar.
 Refresh the Hangar if any changes are made to your Planes in Neofly: this tool does not automatically update any fields.
 Any changed information must be refreshed to be shown correctly.
-3. Once a Plane is chosen, the "Viable Missions with Markets" and "Trade Missions Available" will populate.
+2. Once a Plane is chosen, the "Viable Missions with Markets" and "Trade Missions Available" will populate.
 If no missions appear, make sure that you have searched for missions and the market at your departure ICAO in Neofly, and have searched markets for arrival ICAOs.
-4. Double-clicking a mission (or trade mission) will auto-populate the Mission Weight and Arrival ICAO.
+3. Double-clicking a mission (or trade mission) will auto-populate the Mission Weight and Arrival ICAO.
 It will also show you the available goods which the Departure is selling and the Arrival is buying (Suitable Market Goods).
 In the Optimum Trades view, quantities will be shown which will maximize the profit you could make for the given Plane and Mission/Arrival combination.
-5. The information near the top (Fuel and Payload) should match the values you'll need to use inside of MSFS.
+4. The information near the top (Fuel and Payload) should match the values you'll need to use inside of MSFS.
 ###### NOTE: Some aircraft in the NeoFly database do not match the simulator's values.

 ### Aircraft Market:
 This tool searches the AircraftMarket table for available Planes for sale.
 It displays the prices and (approximate) distance to the airport selling the plane.
 It also estimates your ONE-WAY travel cost of paying to bring your Pilot to the airport selling the plane.
-1. Ensure your database is connected.
-2. Use the text field to enter the name (or part of a name) of the aircraft.
+1. Use the text field to enter the name (or part of a name) of the aircraft.
 The name must match (or match part of) the name of the plane as entered in the NeoFly database.
 For example, "Cessna" or "CJ4".
-3. Press search.
+2. Press search.
 Results will be shown, with the Distance based on your Pilot's current position.

 ### Mission Generator:
 This lets you generate custom missions for use in NeoFly.
 WARNING: All previous tools were designed to open the database read-only.
 This means they will not harm or modify your database.
 The mission generator opens the database with WRITE priviliges.
 Putting incorrect information here, or simply bad programming of the tool (equally if not more likely), means that your game may crash when attempting to load the mission you've added.
 I suggest noting down the ID (last field), so that you can find and delete it in the database if necessary.